forderud/RunInSandbox/README.md

 ## How to configure COM servers to always run as admin _without_ UAC

 `Component Services` (dcomcnfg.exe) can be used to explicitly set the user account used for out-of-proc COM servers.
 This can be used to make a COM server always run with admin privileges without requiring any UAC prompt.
+Need to explicitly call `CoInitializeSecurity` in the COM server to enable low privilege clients to connect.

 **WARNING**: This will introduce a privilege escalation vulnerability if not used carefully.

 Instructions:
-* Explicitly call `CoInitializeSecurity` in the COM server to enable low privilege clients to connect (enable `ALLOW_ANY_CLIENT_TO_CONNECT` section in TestControl)
 * From dcomcnfg.exe configure the COM server to always run through an administrative account.
 * Verify that the account have sufficient filesystem permissions to run the COM server.
 * To test, run `RunInSandbox.exe TestControl.TestControl` from a limited account.
 This will trigger creation of a TestControl.exe under an admin account with a COM communication channel between the processes.